SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    /> returns a value of \(r2)
    </ returns a value of 30

 ..
-XXX Refactor the above to not discard the function's return value
+Rewrite the above to avoid discarding the function's return value.
+   Tracking bug is <rdar://problem/35301593>

 If you create a second incrementer, it will have its own stored reference to a new, separate ``runningTotal`` variable: